kevin4work/fortisandbox-java-client/README.md

 ```

 ### Build the project
+In FortiSandboxClientTest.java:
+- Change the IP of FortiSandbox
-Find FortiSandboxClientTest.java and change all the paths to your testing files in related test cases.
+- Change all the paths to your testing files in related test cases.
 Then run below code to build and run the test cases.

 ```shell
 cd fortisandbox-jsonrpc-client